AnyChart/docs.anychart.com/Appearance_Settings/Legend.md

       .stroke('black');         // set border of the title
 ```

-Here is a sample bar chart with formatted title:
+Here is a sample bar chart and the legend has tuned title:

 {sample}AS\_Legend\_02{sample}